drewddudney/TAMU_KyleField/README.md

 # Texas A&M Football Performance Analysis - *KyleField_HomeField*
 ### Kyle Field Renovations
 ![Kyle Field Torn Down](Images/KyleFieldTornDown.jpg)
-## Project Overview: Post-2014 Kyle Field Renovations - Texas A&M's Home-Field Advantage
+## Project Overview: Post-2015 Kyle Field Renovations - Texas A&M's Home-Field Advantage

-This project analyzes Texas A&M’s football performance at home vs. away since the 2015 Kyle Field renovation.
+This project analyzes Texas A&M’s football performance at home vs. away after the 2015 Kyle Field renovation.
 The goal is to determine whether Kyle Field provides a significant home-field advantage by comparing key performance metrics to the rest of the SEC.

+---

+## **Technologies Used**
+- **Python** (Pandas, NumPy, Matplotlib, Seaborn, Plotly)
+- **Jupyter Notebook** for data cleaning and analysis

 ---
 ## **Key Questions Answered:**
 - Does Texas A&M perform better at home compared to away games?
 - How does their home-field advantage compare to other SEC teams?